CMU Students launch HCI Ideas Podcast and Cards

 Four Carnegie Mellon University undergraduate students took on a special project this summer to commemorate the 30th anniversary of the Human-Computer Interaction Institute (HCII).

 After reading hundreds of research papers and sifting through 3 decades of influential projects by HCII authors, the students set the objective for their unique summer project.
-Their research project would be a meta one – a reflection of the piles of existing research, but presented in a new way.
+Their research project would be a meta one – a reflection on existing research, presented in a new way.

-Although the field of human-computer interaction is known for being broad, they curated HCII researchers’ work into thoughtful categories and shared some highlights of each area in an approachable way.
-Then, the students paired up to build three deliverables: a podcast, a set of collectible cards, and a website.
+Although the field of human-computer interaction is known for being broad, the student team curated HCII researchers’ work into thoughtful categories and shared some highlights of each area in an approachable way.
+The team then paired up to build three deliverables: a podcast, a set of collectible cards, and a website.

 The podcast, HCI Ideas, launched at the end of August.
 Student hosts Evelyn Lui (Information Systems, 2027) and Samanvita Singhania (Computer Science, 2027) host faculty guests from the HCII and chat with them about their unique paths, research interests, and thoughts about the future of HCI.
 Episodes are about 30 minutes long, and the 10 episodes will be released weekly.
-Several episodes are already available.
+Several episodes are already available on a variety of platforms, including Spotify, Apple Podcasts, Amazon Music, iHeart, and YouTube.

 Their set of collectible cards highlights complex research topics in a tangible and compact way.
 Students Airla Fan (Architecture & HCI, 2026) and Jennie Wei (Design, 2027) designed the custom deck of cards that showcases more than 50 HCII research papers.
 One set of cards is currently on display in the CMU Coulter Welcome Center, located on the ground floor of the Tepper Quad.